hsnr-gamera/gamera-4-toolkit-skeleton/README.md

 The Gamera toolkit framework actually provides very little beyond the standard Python package and module system on which it is based:

-- A special Python distutils-based framework for building Gamera plugins more conveniently.
+- A special Python setuptools-based framework for building Gamera plugins more conveniently.
 - Support for adding a toolkit-specific drop-down menu to the Gamera GUI.